Should You Still Pull Out With A Condom? | Safe Sex Facts

 Sperm Survival and Timing Considerations

-Sperm can survive inside the female reproductive tract for up to five days under optimal conditions.
+Sperm can survive inside the female reproductive tract for up to five days under favorable conditions.
 This means intercourse days before ovulation can still result in fertilization.

-Pulling out doesn’t protect against sperm already present from previous ejaculations during that cycle.
-Condoms provide immediate physical protection but only when intact.
+Pulling out doesn’t protect against sperm already present from earlier exposure during sex.
+Condoms provide immediate physical protection, but only when intact and used correctly.

 Thus, combining both methods adds layers but cannot guarantee absolute prevention alone without consistent use and proper technique.